Most website owners and bloggers dream of ranking in Google’s top ten for their respective keywords.

 #1: Write About the Latest News

 Can you write quickly about the latest news in your niche?
-If so, you can use that skill to improve your search traffic and rankings without building links.
+If so, you can use that skill to improve your search traffic and rankings without link building.

 In his flagship book, In the Plex, Steven Levy described how Google engineers monitor user satisfaction by understanding and mining user behavior data.